Hakky54/log-captor/README.md

 # Introduction
-LogCaptor is a library which will enable you to easily capture logging entries for unit and integration testing purposes.
+LogCaptor is a library which will enable you to easily capture logging entries for unit and integration testing purposes without the need of any custom Junit extentions, mocking or any other complex setup.
+It is plug & play, so you can start using it right away.

 Do you want to capture the console output?
 Please have a look at [ConsoleCaptor](https://github.com/Hakky54/console-captor).